python/cpython/Doc/reference/executionmodel.rst

 Each occurrence of a name in the program text refers to the :dfn:`binding` of that name established in the innermost function block containing the use.

-.. index:: single: block
+.. index:: block

 A :dfn:`block` is a piece of Python program text that is executed as a unit.
 The following are blocks: a module, a function body, and a class definition.
 Each command typed interactively is a block.
 A script file (a file given as standard input to the interpreter or specified on the interpreter command line the first argument) is a code block.
 A script command (a command specified on the interpreter command line with the '**-c**' option) is a code block.
 The string argument passed to the built-in functions :func:`eval` and :func:`exec` is a code block.
-The expression read and evaluated by the built-in function :func:`input` is a code block.

 .. index:: pair: execution; frame